<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2180921&amp;fmt=gif">

 Threat Hunting with the Open Lateral Movement Ruleset for Suricata

 In November of 2022 we announced a Suricata ruleset specifically focused on detecting lateral movement in Microsoft Windows environments.
-Today, we are sharing how that ruleset, as a part of SELKS or any Suricata installation, can be used to detect living off the land techniques.
+In this article, we explain how that ruleset, as a part of SELKS or any Suricata installation, can be used to detect living off the land techniques.
 It is important to note that this example demonstrates a feature of SELKS, our open-source Suricata intrusion detection/prevention system (IDS/IPS), network security monitoring system (NSM), and threat hunting implementation.

 A Powerful Source of Threat Hunting Data